akhandatascience/AIPND/README.md

-# AIPND
+# AI Programming with Python Nanodegree program
 This repository contains code and associated files for the AI Programming with Python Nanodegree program.
-This repository consists of a number of tutorial notebooks for various coding exercises and programming labs that will be used to supplement the lessons of the course.
+I am very excited about this course.
+I will use this repostory to upload my tutorial notebooks for coding exercises and programming labs during this course.

+Asif

 ## Table Of Contents